NUU-Solutions/CUU/README.md

 * C++17
 * Works with MSVC for now (making this potable should not be a big issue, please contact me)

+## Motivation
+A recent project of mine required saving relatively large custom data
+* in binary format (for performance reasons)
+* in human readable form (for easy inspection)

+I spendt weeks with boost.serialization, cereal and libs11n.
+But, for various reasons, they just did not cut it.
+So I finally decided to roll my own.
+This is the result. **My focus is on simplicty, usability and more simpicity!**

 ## Example
 Consider the following Order and Customer classes
 ```